Chase Sapphire Reserve®

 For as long as their accounts remain open and in good standing, Sapphire Reserve cardholders get complimentary access to more than 1,000 Priority Pass airport lounges worldwide.
 Companions must pay $27 per person, per entry.
 According to Priority Pass, this benefit is worth $399 per year.

-Chase Sapphire Reserve’s annual fee is $450.
+Chase Sapphire Reserve’s annual fee is $550.
 Additional authorized users cost $75 per person.
 There are no foreign transaction fees.
-Late payments range from $15 to $37, depending on balance size, while returned payments always cost $37, regardless of balance size.
+Late and returned payments range up to $38.
 Balance transfers cost the greater of $5 or 5%, and cash advances cost the greater of $10 or 5%.

 Rental Car Discounts and Loyalty Memberships